kel-sakal-biyik/schiphol-graphql-client/README.md

 Below you can find some information about how you can serve your client side application.

+But first you need to install `angular-cli`.
+Installing it globally will make your life easier so:

+`npm i -g @angular/cli`

 Almost everything is set up for you.
 Go ahead and look at your `flight-list` component.
 It has a template which is populated by a mock in its component.
 Have your time and play around with it.